hhudson/code_standard_tracking/README.md

 # APEX Standards Tracker Project

+## How to Contribute
+DM Hayden @haydenhhudson on Twitter.

 ## Introduction

 In this repo, I am recording methods and queries to track and enforce APEX standards (including in the supporting database objects).